memgraph/best-practices/datasets/graph500/README.md

 ## Getting the dataset

 In order to get a dataset locally on your machine, you need to run the `download_and_prep.sh` script with the `size` argument.
-Here is an example:
+Here is an example of downloading the dataset from the root folder:

 ```bash
 cd datasets/graph500/